 The internet is saturated with so much propaganda and hyperbole that most of us have become accustomed to seeing fake news stories and misinformation passed around and rehashed.
 Finally, as if Google and Facebook suddenly started paying attention to their own ad networks, the social media and search giants have commenced to cracking down on ads for fake news stories.
 Google announced on 14th November that it would no longer be allowing sites to advertise blatantly false or misleading news stories using the AdSense platform.

-Google Leads the Way and Facebook Follows
+Google Leads the Way in Banning Fake News and Facebook Follows

 Although most people who aren't involved in PPC and SEO probably heard about Facebook's changes first, it was actually Google that took the initial step.
 This indicates that the Big G is spearheading the crackdown, which means AdSense might be even stricter than Facebook Ads in this regard.
 Google is also known for developing some of the world's best algorithms, while Facebook only recently switched from human moderation to algorithm-based news curating a couple months ago, and many have called it a “complete disaster.”
 Some pundits have speculated that Google made the move in response to a fake news blog recently taking the top spot for the term “final election numbers.”